jacobxperez/rams/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: feature request
 assignees: ''

 ---

 # Feature request